 Sexual misconduct, including relationship violence and stalking, is a serious issue that can result in interfering or preventing victims of those behaviors from having an equal opportunity to access education or employment.
 Sexual misconduct, therefore, is a Title IX civil rights issue.
 Ohio University is committed to addressing allegations of sexual misconduct and remedying its effects on those it has impacted.
 For more detailed information on this topic, please see

-Sexual intrusions and violations of any degree are serious offenses and compromise the integrity of the university community.
+Sexual misconduct of any degree is a serious offense and compromises the integrity and safety of the university community.
 All forms of sexual misconduct are violations of the A-4 (Mental or Bodily Harm to Others) provision of the Ohio University Student Code of Conduct.
 Students found in violation of this provision are subject to a range of disciplinary sanctions including disciplinary expulsion from Ohio University.

 Students Who May be Victims of Sexual Misconduct

 If you or someone you know may have been a victim of any form of sexual misconduct, we strongly encourage you to seek immediate assistance.
 In particular, members of the Ohio University community who have been sexually assaulted are strongly encouraged to consider talking with a survivor advocate, a counselor, the Ohio University Police Department (OUPD) or Athens Police Department (APD), and to obtain medical assistance.
 Survivors are encouraged to report the assault to law enforcement as soon as possible after the incident.
 Doing so ensures that evidence which might otherwise be lost after time has elapsed can be collected.
 Reporting sexual assault to law enforcement in no way compels an individual to pursue a specific course of action.